ministryofjustice/hmpps-official-visits-ui/README.md

 docker-compose pull && docker-compose up - d
 ```

-Start the server in dev mode
+Start the server in dev mode (this will load your .env file values)
 ```bash
 npm run start:dev
 ```